 However, the starters and dessert can vary.
 But the haggis and neeps and tatties are an ever-present tradition.

 You mentioned a Burns Supper ceremony: What does it involve?

-The BBC have a comprehensive running order of the ceremony.
+The BBC has a comprehensive running order of the ceremony.
 Of course, it’s up to you how much you adhere to this.
 The keystone of the ceremony is the “Piping in of the Haggis” where bagpipe music is played whilst the haggis is brought into the dining room.
 This is immediately followed by the equally essential reading of Burns’ own poem, “Address to a Haggis”, whilst it’s being cut.

 Be warned if you’re planning to recite this.
-It’s written in almost equal parts a dialect of Scots gaelic and English, and might be difficult for people to get their tongue around.
+It’s written in almost equal parts a dialect of Scots Gaelic and English and might be difficult for people to get their tongue around.

 What if I don’t like the ingredients in Haggis?

 Haggis isn’t the most pleasant sounding dish.
 It’s made up of a sheep’s heart, lungs, and liver, mixed with oats, spices, and suet (animal fat), and then cooked inside the animal’s stomach.

 We promise you it’s an incredibly hearty, filling, and above all, tasty dish.
 If you’re a fan of black pudding (a traditional British sausage made of pig’s blood, spices, and oats), then you’re going to love haggis which has a similar taste and texture.